PrincessRTFM/ffxiv-extended/README.md

 </details>

-## ConceptMatrix

-This part of the guide isn't quite done yet, but I wanted to get the parts about plugins and Penumbra released as soon as I could.
-Check back soon!

 # Troubleshooting

 Sometimes, things don't work quite right.
 Don't worry, this section will cover the basics of troubleshooting.
-If things still don't work after this, you can always try the [XIVLauncher support discord server] or the [CMTool support discord server], depending on what exactly is broken.
+If things still don't work after this, you can always try the [XIVLauncher support discord server].

 ## I don't see the message about Dalamud loading when I log in!